raspberrypilearning/see-like-a-bat/worksheet.md

 	```

-1. Next you need to let the ultra sonic sleep for a little bit, and then return the length of time it took for the pulse to be sent and received.
+1. Next you need to let the ultrasonic sleep for a little bit, and then return the length of time it took for the pulse to be sent and received.

 	```python
 		sleep(0.06)

 		return pulse_end - pulse_start
 	```
-1. To finish off you can test the program by running it and then typing the following in the _interpreter_
+1. To finish off you can test the program by running it and then typing the following in the interpreter

 	```python
 	print(get_pulse_time())